 f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s Pinakin Shah & Co. a firm of Company Secretaries in practice toconduct the Secretarial Audit of the Company for the financial year 2016-17.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s Pinakin Shah & Co. a firm of Company Secretaries in practice toconduct the Secretarial Audit of the Company for the financial year 2018-19.
 TheSecretarial Audit Report is annexed herewith as "Annexure-3".
 The SecretarialAudit Report does not contain any qualification reservation or adverse remarks.